SEMICeu/Semantic-Solutions/README.md

 # Semantic-Solutions

-This repository contains a list of open source applications that could be used in the context of the [Semantic Reference Architecture](https://github.com/SEMICeu/Semantic-Reference-Architecture).
+This repository contains a list of open source applications in the context of the [Semantic Reference Architecture](https://github.com/SEMICeu/Semantic-Reference-Architecture).
+The objective is to create a decision tree to help end user in selecting the right tool for their needs.

 Each solution can have the following properties :
  - name (mandatory)